What is Co-Dependency and How it can Affect One’s Addiction?

 Here is the most effective treatment method for co-dependency for addicts and non-addicts

 “In order to treat trauma, you have to have a certain level of consciousness.
-So if you’re engaged in serious form of addiction like drug addiction, alcoholism, sex addiction and severe depression you cannot treat co-dependency even if you know these things (core symptoms of co-dependence).
+So if you’re engaged in a serious form of addiction like drug addiction, alcoholism, sex addiction and severe depression you cannot treat co-dependency even if you know these things (core symptoms of co-dependency).
 The addiction must be treated first before you can treat co-dependency.

 Hawaii Island Recovery offers holistic and adjunctive therapies to relax your mind and body through massage, reiki and acupuncture.
 You can also swim with wild dolphins and let go of your fears and discover yourself in the process!
 You can also take care of horses during the equine therapy sessions.